A$AP Rocky’s Verdict Is Due Today After Being Held In A Swedish Jail For Weeks

 — Donald J. Trump (@realDonaldTrump) July 25, 2019

-Meanwhile, an online petition in support of the rapper trended on Twitter under the hashtag #JusticeForRocky, and has gotten over 640,000 signatures.
+Meanwhile, an online petition in support of the rapper trended on Twitter under the hashtag #JusticeForRocky and has gotten over 640,000 signatures.